-The A80 is designed for young consumers who are passionate about recording videos and making direct on networks.
-It includes a rotating camera system that stands out in an industry and seems to be leaning more towards hidden cameras inside the device.
+The Galaxy A80 is designed for young consumers who are passionate about recording videos and making direct on networks.
+It includes a rotating camera system that stands out in the industry and seems to be leaning more towards hidden cameras inside the device.

-We have been able to test the Samsung Galaxy A80 in the event that the company organized in Milan for the launch of the new Galaxy A series of phones.
+We tested the Samsung Galaxy A80 in the event that the company organized in Milan to launch the new Galaxy A series of phones.
 These are our first impressions on this new mid-range phone.

 Samsung introduced the Galaxy A80 in a triple event organized in Milan, Bangkok and São Paulo, which makes us think that the smartphone will be aimed at the European, Asian and Latin American public as a mid-range alternative to the Galaxy S10.

 The great claim of the Galaxy A80 is its reversible and rotating camera.
 When this system is closed, the device has a 6.7-inch AMOLED screen and three cameras in the back.
 When you want to use the front camera, this triple rear camera will slide up and rotate so that they are looking at you.
 It is an intelligent system but the truth is that we are worried that it may be too fragile and break easily.